A5H73Y/Parkour/docs/essential/faq.md

 ##### Parkour Welcome Message

-To disable the Parkour Join message, in the `config.yml` find `Other.Display.JoinWelcomeMessage` and set it to `false`.
+To disable the Parkour Join message, set `Other.Display.JoinWelcomeMessage` to `false` in the `config.yml`.

 ##### Stuck Pressure Plates

 To allow for multiple Players to stand on a pressure plate at once, in the `config.yml` find `OnCourse.PreventPlateStick` and set it to `true`.
+_Note that this will prevent normal pressure plates from working while on a Course._

+##### Leaving Course Lobby

+For the Player to be teleported to the Linked Lobby instead of the default lobby, set `OnLeave.TeleportToLinkedLobby` to `true` in the `config.yml`